WHAT TO EXPECT DURING THE TOUR

 Eating during the tour

 We need to know if there is any type of food that you won’t eat!
-And we also need to know of any of food allergies in advance so please let us know about this right away.
-Most places in Panama do not have “special” menus for food allergies and we order a lot of meals ahead of time for the group so we don’t waste any time on the tour having 2-3 hour meals.
+And we also need to know of any food allergies in advance.
+Most restaurants in Panama do not have “special” menus for food allergies and we order a lot of meals ahead of time for the group so we don’t waste any time on the tour having 2-3 hour meals.

 Please let Melissa know right away of any food allergies that you may have.
 We do not pay for any alcoholic beverages during the tour.
 We pay for one entree per person per meal (breakfast, lunch and dinner) and one beverage per person per meal (like soda, tea, juice, etc).
 If you want something extra (appetizers, desserts, alcohol, etc) it will be at your own expense.